Preconvention workshops

 1-5 p.m.
 Limit 40.

 Photography means to “write with light.”
-In this half-day workshop led by Mark Murray of the Association of Texas Photography Instructors, participants (both students and teachers) will be challenged to practice seeing light in a new way.
-The time will include some lecture, some time to take photos and wrapping up with a critique and selection of the best images by the class.
+In this half-day workshop, participants (both students and teachers) will be challenged to practice seeing light in a new way.
+The time will include some lecture, some time to take photos and will wrap up with a critique and selection of the best images by the class.

-Equipment: Bring a camera with you – it can be a DSLR, mirrorless camera or your phone.
-While the class won’t spend time on how to use your camera, the instructor will be glad to offer some tips to using it, if you have questions.
+Required materials: A camera.
+It can be a DSLR, mirrorless camera or your phone.
+While the class won’t spend time on how to use your camera, the instructor will be glad to offer some tips for using it, if you have questions.

 Preconvention workshop: Foundations of print design | $60